troykershaw/RpgFsharpWorkshop/slides/index.md

 ## The Kidnapping

 <aside class="notes">
-"We have a winner!" the King announces.
-"Come up and claim your prize."
-You're sure this must be you.
-You grip your chair, preparing to rise, but stop dead in your tracks when the King says: "Today's fastest problem solver is none other than my daughter, Princess Quinn!"
-As the Princess takes the stage, you gasp: it's the woman from the street!
-Princess Quinn faces her crowd of admirers and bows her head, preparing to receive the winner's medal.
-At that moment, the earth begins to tremble.
-A gaping hole forms right below the Princess and she is pulled inside.
-An evil looking man, dressed entirely in black, rises from the hole, grasping the terrified princess in his bony arms.

 "Be warned, smug Functionlanders: I shall soon rule your world!"
 With a snarl, he disappears down the hole, taking the flailing Princess with him.

 In desperation, you launch yourself after her, but your body is thrown back by a force field now covering the hole.